 We can provide you with general information about the protections, and we encourage you to read INFO 238 and INFO 239.
 We will keep you updated on a regular basis if we investigate your concerns, where we are able to comment on our activities, see INFO 152 Public comment on ASIC's regulatory activities.

 Whistleblowers play an important role.
-Despite this, we appreciate that you can find yourself in difficult and stressful circumstances when you blow the whistle.
+Despite this, we appreciate that you can find yourself in difficult and stressful circumstances when you speak up and report misconduct.
 You may feel isolated from colleagues or fear for your personal or financial safety.

-If the company has a whistleblower policy, the policy must set out how it will support and protect you.
+If your company has a whistleblower policy, the policy must set out how it will support and protect you.